psipred/s4pred/README.md

 - `-x`, `--save-by-idx`
     - If saving with --save-files, use a counter to name files instead of sequence ID.
 This uses the default file name prefix of `s4_out_` meaning the files are saved as `s4_out_0.ss2` or `s4_out_0.fas` for the first sequence in a FASTA file.

+- `-t2`,`--outfmt2`
+    - Save output with a 2nd format, where the first is provided by `-t`, Either: ss2, fas, or horiz (default; None).
+The default of `None` leads to no second file format being saved unless it is explicitly provided.

 ### Output Formats